VKG5/F1-Track-Gen/README.md

 **Requirements : [Blender 2.93.0](https://www.blender.org/) or greater**

 Yup, that's the only requirement!
-We have designed and textured everything locally within Blender (Except for the grass and car [Taken from Sketchfab](https://skfb.ly/o8wn7)). {The car was meant for rendering purposes and was not included in this repo}.
+We have designed and textured everything locally within Blender (Except for the grass and car [Taken from Sketchfab](https://skfb.ly/o8wn7)).

 - [x] (_**Yes we are planning to make this into a fully shipped add-on, so don't worry!**_) It's here!
 Just get the [latest release](https://github.com/VKG5/F1-Track-Gen/releases/tag/v1.1.0) and install it like any other Blender add-on!
 - How to install a Blender add-on?
 What's better than the Blender documentary to [learn](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html) this!